 December 1st for Winter Adventure!.
 However, note that an intake appointment is required in order to gather the diagnostic information needed to write a letter of support.

-Contact our Intake Coordinator at 630-230-6505 or
+Contact our Intake Coordinator at 630-230-6505 or click here to request an intake appointment.

-Intake@advancedtherapeuticsolutions.org to start your request.
 Please be aware that insurance companies state "eligibility of benefits is not a guarantee of coverage."
 You may need pre-authorization for this treatment, so be sure to ask your insurance about what you need to do to obtain pre-authorization.
 It is possible your insurance will cover the intake evaluation portion and then decide if they will cover treatment.
 Be sure to ask about that possibility, and seek guidance from your human resources department as well if that is an option for you.
-Clinical procedure codes include: 90791, 90837, 90834, 99354, 99355, 90853, 90849, 90846, 90847.
+Clinical procedure codes include: 90791, 90837, 90834, 90853, 90846, 90847, 96202, 96203.